LekoArts/gatsby-starter-portfolio-cara/README.md

 - If you want the SVG to be hidden on mobile view, add `className={hidden}` to the SVG component
 - You can define the width via the TailwindCSS width [option](https://tailwindcss.com/docs/width)
 - The colors get defined via the TailwindCSS color [option](https://tailwindcss.com/docs/colors)
     - Please note that you will either have to define the color in `stroke` **or** `fill` depending on the icon.
-For referance have a look at the currently used SVGs
+For reference, have a look at the currently used SVGs
 - The options `left` and `top` position the icon relatively to its parent container
 - You can also wrap the SVGs with `<UpDown />` or `<UpDownWide />` to animate them